larkwiot/booker/README.md

 * [Apache Tika](https://cwiki.apache.org/confluence/display/TIKA/TikaServer)

 ### How Does It Work
-Booker utilizes extractors and providers to extract plaintext file contents, scan the contents for identifiers (currently ISBNs), and find metadata based on them.
+Inspired by [Ebook Tools](https://github.com/na--/ebook-tools) Booker utilizes extractors and providers to extract plaintext file contents, scan the contents for identifiers (currently ISBNs), and find metadata based on them.
 It then dumps the metadata to a JSON file for you to integrate into whatever system you have.

 ### Installation